Newby Mill, Shaw

-Elm Mill, was a four-storey cotton spinning mill in Shaw and Crompton, Greater Manchester, England.
+Elm Mill was a four-storey cotton spinning mill in Shaw and Crompton, Greater Manchester, England.
 It was built in 1890 for the Elm Spinning Company Ltd., and was called Elm Mill until it closed in 1928.
 It was revived by the Lancashire Cotton Corporation in 1929 and called Newby Mill.
 LCC and all their assets passed to Courtaulds in 1964.
 Production at Newby finished in 1970, and it was used for warehousing.
-Subsequently, named Shaw No 3 Mill, it became part of Littlewood's Shaw National Distribution Centre.
+Subsequently, named Shaw No 3 Mill, it became part of Littlewoods's Shaw National Distribution Centre.
 It was demolished to make way for housing in 2022.